PhotographyLounge/site/README.md

 Contributions are always welcome!

-See `contributing.md`for ways to get started.
+See `contributing.md` for ways to get started.

 Please adhere to this project's `code of conduct`.

 ## Feedback

-If you have any feedback, please reach out to us at via Discord
+If you have any feedback, please reach out to us via Discord

 ## Authors